-Lockup restrictions are reduced for people or entities who are not affiliates after a year has passed since the securities were first acquired from the issuer (company).
-It is important to know that there are exceptions to the one-year lockup in the Reg D context - four such exceptions are listed below; Holders of restricted securities of non-reporting companies who are not affiliates, (affiliates are a type of insider) may resell in the following ways:
+Public sale lockup restrictions are reduced for people or entities who are not affiliates after a year has passed since the securities were first acquired from the company.
+There are exceptions to the one-year lockup in the Reg D context, see below.

-- Privately in sales under the so-called "Section 4 (1 ½) exemption", typically only to other accredited investors and on the basis of an opinion of counsel at any time;
+At any time privately in sales under the so-called "Section 4 (1 ½) exemption", on the basis of an opinion of an attorney typically only to other accredited investors

-- Privately under Section 4(a)(7) of the Securities Act to accredited investors at any time;
+At any time privately under Section 4(a)(7) of the Securities Act to accredited investors

-- Outside the United States in reliance on Regulation S at any time;
+At any time outside the United States in reliance on Regulation S

-- Publicly under Rule 144 one year after the securities were issued.
+To the public under Rule 144, one year after the securities were issued

-The exemptions for private sales mentioned above all have conditions that have to be met, and the securities remain restricted.
-There may also be contractual restrictions on such resales or requirements set forth in the bylaws and of course in all cases, and state law requirements have to be complied with as well.
+The exemptions for private sales above all have conditions that have to be met, and the securities remain restricted.
+There may also be contractual restrictions on such resales or requirements set forth in the company bylaws and state law requirements have to be complied with as well.

 In the case of affiliates, the securities are both "restricted" and "control" and investors need to hold them a year from the date on which they got them from the company before can be resold publicly.
 The ways in which investors can sell publicly are the same as discussed above for non-affiliates.
 Again, for affiliates there are limitations on the number of shares they can sell at any one time, they'll need to sell through a broker or market maker, they'll have to file a Form 144 with the SEC and "adequate current public information" must be available about the company, which means it must be compliant with Regulation A+ ongoing reporting requirements.
 If investors want to resell within that year, they'll need to resell them in another private offering, probably limited to accredited or institutional investors.